Dress for Success: Perfecting Your Workplace Attire

 Whatever you wear, make sure it’s clean

 Seriously.
 Whether you’re just going in for an interview or it’s your first day on the job, make sure that you have showered, your clothes are clean, and you are well put together.
-Nothing would make a worse first impression than showing up in clothes that look as if you dug them out of your drawer or from the corner of your closet.
 You will have a difficult time expressing your value if your appearance comes off as sloppy and unorganized.

 Understand the workplace vibe & aesthetic

 Make sure you are well aware of the overall dress code for your workplace.
-If you’re unsure, ask!
+If you’re unsure, ask your fellow employees!
 Or, if you’ve had the opportunity to meet some of your new coworkers, take note of what kind of clothes they’re wearing.
-If you know your place of employment is more laid back, you are going to have more freedom when it comes to your professional wardrobe, but remember, keep it clean.
-Maybe they do casual Fridays and are more corporately dressed the remainder of the week.
+If you know your place of employment is more laid back, you are going to have more freedom when it comes to your professional wardrobe.
+Maybe they do Casual Fridays and dress in a more corporate fashion for the rest of the week.
 Your new workplace could also potentially require you to wear a uniform, in which case you don’t really have a choice in your attire.
 Regardless, it’s important to understand these things prior to beginning your new position so you’re well-prepared and comfortable clothing wise.

 Play it safe (at first)

 Even if you know that you could easily walk into your workplace wearing a head-to-toe tracksuit, it’s best not to test out your most daring fashion choices right away.
-Stick to the philosophy of trying to mimic the style of your coworkers for the first few weeks, until you get a better understanding of what you should be wearing and are more comfortable to try out new looks.
+Stick to the philosophy of trying to mimic the style of your coworkers for the first few weeks.
+Until you get a better understanding of what you should be wearing, copy the style of those around you.

 Accessorize, but don’t go crazy